Edwin Andersson: Club career

 Soon proving to be one of the academy and Swedish football's brightest prospects, along the likes of Jesper Tolinsson, Andersson was linked to several big European clubs, making a trial at Manchester United in 2018, but eventually signing for the Chelsea Academy, that he effectively joined soon after he turned 16.

 First playing with Chelsea's under-18, he began regularly scoring goals and delivering assist for his team in the FA Youth Cup and the U18 Premier League, whilst also playing the UEFA Youth League during the 2021–22 season, most notably delivering a total of three assists in the two games against the Swedish champions of Malmö.
 In October 2021, he also made his EFL Trophy debut against Cheltenham.
 On 12 August 2022, Andersson announced his departure from Chelsea.

 Andersson joined Stoke City on 15 August 2022 linking up with their under-21 team.

 International career

 Edwin Andersson has been part of every Swedish youth team, having played 12 games with the under-17, scoring three goals during the three Euro qualifying games in 2019, before the event was canceled due to COVID-19.

 Style of play

-Edwin Andersson mainly plays as a left winger.
-A technically gifted left-footed player, he has been compared to the likes of Callum Hudson-Odoi, naming Cristiano Ronaldo as his biggest inspiration.
+Primarily operating as a left winger, Edwin Andersson is a left-footed player who has drawn comparisons to Callum Hudson-Odoi.
+He looks to Cristiano Ronaldo as his primary footballing inspiration.